alexhallam/tv/README.md

             An input of (5)uncolor will remove color properties.
 Note that colors will make it difficult to pipe output to other utilities.The default value of (0) is reserved to make config/option coloring logic easier.
             [default: 0]
-    -s, --delimiter <delimiter>                      The delimiter separating the columns. [default: ,] -f, --footer <footer>                            Add a footer to your tv.
+    -s, --delimiter <delimiter>                      The delimiter separating the columns.
+    -f, --footer <footer>                            Add a footer to your tv.
 Example 'footer info' [default: NA] -l, --lower-column-width <lower-column-width>
             The lower (minimum) width of columns.
 Must be 2 or larger. [default: 2]